Introduction

 Nearly four out every five voters strongly believe we as a country are better united than divided.
 What’s more, the enthusiasm for this idea comes in near-equal percentages from Republicans, Democrats, and independents.

-That’s one of numerous findings from a series of nationwide public opinion polls taken during the most trying moments before and after the 2020 presidential election.
-The surveys, conducted for this project by the nationwide polling firm Survey USA, asked voters to evaluate the 10 high-minded ideals that constitute Our Common Purpose.
+That’s one of numerous findings from a series of 15 nationwide public opinion polls taken during the most trying moments over the course of the past six years.
+The surveys, conducted exclusively for this project by the independent polling firm Survey USA, have now gathered the opinions of 25,000 participants who are representative of voters nationwide.

 There is no argument that the nation is trapped in a dilemma of huge proportions.
 We have a profusion of stubborn problems that fester with no lasting solutions in sight.
 Why?
 Because we have no way to resolve them.
 We can’t agree on the facts, can’t discuss the issues in a constructive manner, and above all can’t join together to move forward on just about any front.